 Actinic Keratosis (AK)

 This is a precancerous condition that can lead to either basal or squamous cell cancers.
-AK, early BCC and/or SCC can look the same.
+AK, early BCC, and/or SCC can look the same.
 It presents as a dry scaly area that doesn’t improve with moisturizer.
-There is no predictable timeline for progression from this condition to cancer.
-In conversation with your doctor, treatment choices include monitoring alone, treatment with a chemotherapy cream, such as Efudex, Aldara, or Picato.
-Photodynamic therapy (PDT: see below) is also a treatment I favor, especially for patients with diffuse damage anywhere on your body.
+There is no predictable timeline for the progression of this condition to cancer.
+In conversation with your doctor, treatment choices include monitoring alone, and treatment with a chemotherapy cream, such as Efudex, Aldara, or Picato.
+Photodynamic therapy (PDT: see below) is also a treatment I favor, especially for patients with diffuse damage anywhere on their body.

 Photodynamic Therapy (PDT)

 The medication Levulon is applied to your skin.
 Like yeast in bread dough, it is allowed to react with your skin for 2-3 hours.
 During that time the drug is concentrated in the abnormal cells.
 Your skin is then treated with a special light, which activates the drug.
-You will experience a reaction similar to a sun burn, which usually clears in a couple days.
+You will experience a reaction similar to sunburn, which usually clears in a couple of days.